chrisrobison/buttongame/README.md

 <h3 align="center">Bouncing Button Game</h3>

   <p align="center">
-    A nice little physics puzzle game I did some time ago for an online JS contest.
-To play, shoot the big red button and collect all the gold buttons.
-You have 3 shots.
-Collect them all and progress to the next level.
-If you fail, you will repeat the level again until you do it right.
-There are currently 20 levels but new levels are easily added.
+    A fun physics puzzle game made for an online JavaScript contest that has zero dependencies.
     <br />
     <a href="https://github.com/chrisrobison/buttongame"><strong>Explore the docs »</strong></a>
     <br />